GigaHierz/carbon-retirement-on-celo/README.md

 # Tutorial for Carbon retirement on Celo

-In this Tutorial you will learn how retire carbon credits on Celo, using Celo Composer and the Toucan SDK.
-For that we need to get carbon Pool tokens like NCTs, redeem them for TCO2s (that represent carbon credits with all their information) and then retire those.
+In this Tutorial we will learn how retire carbon credits on Celo, using Celo Composer and the Toucan SDK.
+What we are going to do more in detail is the following: we will first get NCTs.
+These are carbon pool tokens, which means, we can get them at a DEX like [Ubeswap](https://ubeswap.org).
+Then we will redeem them for TCO2s which are tokenized Carbon Certificate.
+They hold all attributes about the project that created them.
+These tokens can then be retired and you can receive a certificate for that.
+For everybody who is new to the Voluntary Carbon Markets, let me quickly explain, why we need the pool tokens.
+Carbon Credits vary in their attributes depending on the project that issued them like country, year off issuance etc...
+Actually the symbol of TCO2 already gives you some information about the project.
+E.g. `TCO2-VCS-<projectId>-YYYY`, shows you that the credit comes from a project from the Verified Carbon Standard crediting program, the projectId and the vintage starts YYYY/01/01 and ends YYYY/12/31.
+If the vintage's start and end are not both exactly aligned to year boundaries one year apart then the format is instead TCO2-VCS-<projectId>-YYYYMMDD where YYYYMMDD is the vintage start date.

+Here `TCO2-` general term for fungible tokenized carbon credits serves as a prefix, followed by an information-rich name that includes the registry of origin, the project, the vintage, and so on.

+As a solution to the resulting liquidity problem, Toucan has created a pool infrastructure where tokens that fulfill certain criteria can be
-In the end we will also learn how to query the subgraph, when building a page to show the users retirements.
+In the end we will also learn how to query the [subgraph](https://thegraph.com/hosted-service/subgraph/toucanprotocol/alfajores), when building a page to show the users retirements.

 1. Install Celo-Composer
 2. Retire Carbon Credits: Either use the Toucan SDK or interact directly with the Toucan Contracts

    2. Install the SDK
+      2.1.
+Install the SDK
       2.2.
 Get Toucan Client
       2.3.
 Redeem Tokens form a PoolContract (e.g. NCT)
       2.4.
 Retire your TCO2s